VladAIr31/SL-CHECK/README.md

 # SL-CHECK: Symbolic Link Checker

-**SL-CHECK** is a powerful and flexible shell script designed to recursively scan a directory tree and identify broken symbolic links.
-It also includes a feature to detect circular references (cycles) when following symbolic links to directories.
-This tool is invaluable for system administrators and developers who need to maintain the integrity of their filesystems.
+**SL-CHECK** is a  shell script designed to recursively scan a directory tree and identify broken symbolic links.
+It also includes a feature to detect circular references (cycles) when following symbolic links to directories..

 ***